godotengine/godot-docs/tutorials/2d/using_tilesets.rst

    Tilesheet with 64×64 tiles.
 Credit: `Kenney <https://kenney.nl/assets/abstract-platformer>`__

-Create a new **TileMap** node, then select it and create a new TileSet resource in the inspector:
+Create a new **TileMapLayer** node, then select it and create a new TileSet resource in the inspector:

 .. figure:: img/using_tilesets_create_new_tileset.webp
    :align: center
-   :alt: Creating a new TileSet resource within the TileMap node
+   :alt: Creating a new TileSet resource within the TileMapLayer node

-   Creating a new TileSet resource within the TileMap node
+   Creating a new TileSet resource within the TileMapLayer node

 After creating the TileSet resource, click the value to unfold it in the inspector.
 The default tile shape is Square, but you can also choose Isometric,